 The tuxedo cat lifespan depends on the genetic cards they’re dealt, the way in which they’re cared for, and the environment they’re raised in.

-Felix, the mascot for Purina’s cat food by the same name, is an adorable cartoon of a tuxedo cat.
+Felix, the mascot for Purina’s cat food, is an adorable cartoon of a tuxedo cat.

 The fact that tuxedo cats are used in advertising in this way is proof of their lasting appeal.
 This ad campaign has been so successful that people in the UK call tuxedo cats ‘Felix cats’.

 18. The British foreign office has a tuxedo cat

 Britain’s foreign office has an adorable cat called Palmerston.